Updated 2019 – Generation Skipping Transfer: Trusts and Taxes

 IV.
 Taxable Distributions and Terminations

 - Taxable Distributions.
-Taxable distributions occur when non-exempt assets (where inclusion ratio is equal to one) are distributed to a skip-person.
+Taxable distributions occur when non-exempt assets (where inclusion ratio is equal to one) are distributed to a skip-person, skip person being a person who is more than one generation removed from the grantor.
 At such time, any non-exempt assets will be subject to the 40% GST tax.

 - Taxable Terminations.
 A taxable termination occurs at the time all of the non-skip persons become deceased or otherwise become ineligible as beneficiaries of a non-exempt trust (where the inclusion ratio is equal to one), leaving only skip-persons as permissible beneficiaries.
 At such time, any non-exempt assets will be subject to the 40% GST tax.